jabez007/GetWallpapers.py/README.md

 ## Motivation

-Ironically, its difficult to install extra software on my desktop at work, but I can browse Reddit all day long.
+Ironically, it's difficult to install extra software on my desktop at work, but I can browse Reddit all day long.
 So I wrote this script to scrape and create wallpapers that will fit across my three monitors.

 ## Installation